bootdotdev/blog/content/golang/sorting-in-go.md

   - "golang"
 images:
   - /img/800/eac4ebdf-829a-4d81-8f8b-4dc63a29b174.jpeg
+aliases:
+  - "/golang/sorting-in-go-dont-reinvent-this-wheel"
 ---

 Sorting is a common task in programming, and for that reason, most languages have a default sorting algorithm in their standard library.
 Go is one such language.
-Go has gone about providing sorting functionality in one of the most elegant ways possible, via an interface.
+Go has gone about providing sorting functionality in one of the most elegant ways possible, via an [interface](/golang/golang-interfaces/).

 ```go
 type Interface interface {